WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/possessives.md

 **Examples**

 Singular nouns
-- John's
+- John's car.
-- Buzz's
+- Buzz's laptop.
-- application's
+- application's password.
-- bus's
+- bus's brakes.
+- business's manager.
-- Chris's or Chris'
+- Chris's key or Chris' key.
-- Mr. Williams's
+- Mr. Williams's suitcase or Mr. Williams' suitcase.

+Exception: If a proper noun ends with an *s*, you can either use an apostrophe and *s* or just an apostrophe.

 Plural nouns
-- computers'
+- computers' keyboards.
-- buses'
+- buses' parking.
-- scissors'
+- scissors' handles.
-- pants'
+- business' earnings.
-- The Jones' family
+- The Jones' family.
+- Williams' house.